 Features for Small Business

 Agile is for business of all sizes — including small businesses.
-An agile PM software can help a small business with few resources use those resources more effectively.
+Agile project management tools can help a small business with few resources use those resources more effectively.
 Some of the software features important for small businesses are:

 - Collaboration: It is typical for small businesses to use external entities, such as contractors, in addition to internal teams.
 To ensure everyone is working towards the same goals, everyone needs to be communicating clearly and frequently.
 Also, they should all have easy access to project documents.